Rising beef prices squeeze carnivores from Buenos Aires to California

 “The prices are astronomical,” said Howell, who works in real-estate marketing.

-Higher prices are benefiting meatpackers like Tyson Foods Inc (TSN.N), the largest U.S. meat processor by sales.
+Higher prices are benefiting meatpackers like Tyson Foods Inc, the largest U.S. meat processor by sales.
 The company said U.S. government stimulus checks are driving exceptional demand by giving consumers more money to buy food.

 Although U.S. cattle supplies are ample, beef production is limited by a labor shortage and the processing capacity in slaughterhouses, according to meat producers.